Sean Connery as James Bond, British government agent

 Production photos show a shirtless Sean Connery golfing between takes in the desert, wearing both the ankle boots and the brogues (though not at the same time…)

-Paired with the shirt is a wide black tie, also from Turnbull & Asser, with self-striped ribbing in a left-down-to-right direction.
+Paired with the shirt is a wide black tie, also from Turnbull & Asser, with self-striped ribbing in a left-down-to-right direction, the same tie that he wore with the black funeral three-piece suit upon his arrival in Sin City.
 This is certainly one of the wider ties from the Connery era, but it is understated enough to remain classy, and it is well-served by the larger collars and lapels around it.
 Diamonds are Forever is the only film after Dr. No to feature Bond wearing a Windsor knot.

 Once again, we have an example of early Bond dressing very minimalist with no visible accessories.
 That means no belt, no watch, no cuff links, no tie bar… not even a holster!
 Also, Bond isn’t wearing an undershirt as Sean Connery’s sweater of chest hair was probably providing too much warmth as it was.